29 Awesome Cannabis Jobs in the Fast-Growing Legal Weed Industry

 As the following examples prove, jobs in the marijuana industry are just as diverse as what you'll find in any other sector.
 And you don't necessarily need cannabis-related knowledge or skills, although they can help.
 You just need any kind of marketable skills or expertise that can assist a marijuana-related company with some aspect of its business.

 The possibilities are endless, but you should definitely explore the 18 career options below.
-Each salary range is based on national data from May 2018 for full-time workers in that occupation (across all industries).4
+Each salary range is based on estimates from the Occupational Outlook Handbook (OOH) for full-time workers in that occupation (across all industries).

 A lot of marijuana companies make use of advanced information technologies in order to run their operations as efficiently as possible.
 From sales-tracking software to sophisticated systems for growing facilities, technology is often what helps companies remain compliant with government laws and regulations.
 IT managers oversee the procurement, implementation, and maintenance of that technology.